 - Explain if they will have to perform physical actions like lifting objects or being more sedentary.

 - Ensure applicants are aware of potential hazards like extreme heat or obstacles that might clash with their disability.

 - Indicate if they will have weekends off or will be covering the night shift.

 Even when providing details you would typically see in a job description; some aspects need to remain in line with the ADA’s regulations.
 These details include providing a list of the qualifications you expect candidates to have before they apply.
 These qualifications should be limited to educational accomplishments like acquiring a degree and previous work experience that aligns with your open position.

 That said, the minimum qualifications for a position that can reasonably be accomplished by qualified candidates regardless of their physical condition should remain uniform to avoid excluding candidates with disabilities.
 This uniformity means not setting overly high qualifications or considering one’s ability to perform a specific task as a qualification.

-The ADA is responsible for ensuring that those with disabilities are not left behind when finding gainful employment.
-The guidelines they set help companies to explain their positions to clarify if it is viable for those with specific physical disabilities.
+The ADA is responsible for ensuring that those with disabilities are not discriminated against when finding gainful employment.
+The guidelines they set help companies to explain their job positions to clarify if they are viable for those with specific physical disabilities.
 However, the role of finding those employees is not necessarily one that needs to be done solely by the employer.

 We at Job Finders specialize in finding qualified professionals for Missouri businesses, regardless of disabilities.
 So, if you are having a hard time hiring a new employee or have trouble finding a new position in Missouri, contact us and see what we can do for you.